Before loading data, ensure that you have met the following prerequisites:

 The data you want to load must be available on the MySQL DB System.
 For information about importing data into a MySQL DB System, refer to the following instructions:

-For MySQL HeatWave Service on OCI, refer to Importing and Exporting Databases in the MySQL HeatWave Service User Guide.
+For HeatWave on OCI, see Importing and Exporting Databases in the HeatWave on OCI Service Guide.

-For MySQL HeatWave on AWS, refer to Importing Data, in the MySQL HeatWave on AWS Service Guide.
+For HeatWave on AWS, see Importing Data in the HeatWave on AWS Service Guide.

 TipFor an OLTP workload that resides in an on-premise instance of MySQL Server, inbound replication is recommended for replicating data to the MySQL DB System for offload to the HeatWave Cluster.
-For more information, see Replication, in the MySQL HeatWave Service User Guide and Section 2.9, “Best Practices”.
+See Section 2.9, “Best Practices” and Replication in the HeatWave on OCI Service Guide.

 -